-Planting a little herb garden is a great way to get a taste of nature, no matter how urban your environment.
+Planting a little herb garden is a great way to get a taste of nature without venturing away from home.
 You can plant one or more herbs in a decorative container with only a little bit of potting soil and a few rocks to help with drainage.
 Then set it in the sun, visit it frequently to water and find out how good it feels to enjoy the fragrant results.

 What you’ll need: